OpenNTF/dojo-webpack-plugin/README.md

 # Introduction

 **dojo-webpack-plugin** is a [Webpack](https://webpack.github.io/) plugin that supports using Webpack to build Dojo 1.x applications that use Asyncronous Module Definition (AMD).
-This version supports Webpack 2.0 and greater.
-The plugin has been tested with Webpack 2.0.0-rc1 and 3.0.0, and Dojo 1.12.
+This version supports Webpack 2 and greater.
+The plugin has been tested with Webpack 2.2.0-rc.0 and 3.0.0, and Dojo versions 1.10 and 1.12.
 For Webpack 1.x, use the v1 branch of this project.
 Features include:

 * Support for Dojo loader config properties, including `baseUrl`, `paths`, `packages`, `map` and `aliases`
 * Support for client-side synchronous and asynchronous `require()` calls for packed modules.